kubeflow/kfp-tekton/guides/kfp-user-guide/README.md

 ```

-### 3. Upload Pipelines Using the `kfp` Bash Command Line Tool
+### 3. Upload Pipelines Using the `kfp-tekton` Bash Command Line Tool

 The kfp-tekton SDK also comes with a bash command line tool for uploading Kubeflow pipelines.
 Before running the below commands, we need to make sure our `kubectl` is connected to our Kubeflow cluster.
-Please be aware that the `kfp` CLI only works for single user mode.
+Please be aware that the `kfp-tekton` CLI only works for single user mode on kfp-tekton version 1.6+, for kfp-tekton 1.5 and below, please use the old `kfp` bash command.
 ```shell
 kubectl get pods -n kubeflow | grep ml-pipeline
 # ml-pipeline-fc87669c7-f98x4                                      1/1     Running   0          8d